 What Is Asbestosis?

 Asbestos is a group of six naturally occurring minerals.
 While asbestos has been used in a number of residential and commercial products because of its durability and fire-resistant properties, it is also a proven human carcinogen.
-Unfortunately, 15,000 Americans die every year from asbestos-related diseases, including asbestosis and the rare cancer mesothelioma.
+Unfortunately, 15,000 Americans die every year from asbestos-related diseases, including asbestosis and mesothelioma.

 What Causes Asbestosis?